jacalin1/JobMarket/RecLetters/README.md

     (The placement director needs to know where you have applied for a host of reasons, including being prepared for calls that employers might make seeking further info).

-5.  *After having sent* their `EmployersMoniker-[Which].xls` spreadsheet, the student should follow the steps outlined in detail below for those applications that involve either push or pull email.
+5.  *After having sent* their `Employers[Moniker]-[Which].xlsm` spreadsheet, the student should follow the steps outlined in detail below for those applications that involve either push or pull email.

 6.  *After taking care of their push and pull email applications*, students should complete their [`EJM`](https://econjobmarket.org) , [`AcademicJobsOnline`](https://academicjobsonline.org), [`AEA/JOE`](https://aeaweb.org), and [`Interfolio`](https://www.interfolio.com) applications for this round (see below for details).